agileJonas/azure-container-apps-github-secure-selfhosted-runner/README.md

 Check in your Azure Container Registry, your image should be there now.
 ![ACR](./img/acr.png)

-6. Now enable System Managed Identity on the Azure Container Registry so we can use that identity to enable access from our Azure Container App that we are going to create later, please *acrgithubrunner* with the name of your Azure Container Registry.
+6. Now enable System Managed Identity on the Azure Container Registry so we can use that identity to enable access from our Azure Container App that we are going to create later, please replace *acrgithubrunner* with the name of your Azure Container Registry.

     ```sh
     az acr identity assign --identities '[system]' --name  acrgithubrunner